-BASD SPECIAL EDUCATION DEPARTMENT
+SPECIAL EDUCATION SERVICES

 The Bloomsburg Area School District is committed to supporting all students.
 Feel free to contact the Special Education Office with any questions or concerns.
-The Special Education Office is located on the second floor in the District Office at 728 East Fifth Street, Bloomsburg, PA 17815.
+The Elementary Special Education Office is located at W.W.
+Evans Elementary School, 59 Perry Avenue, Bloomsburg, PA 17815.